 Mixed Media – use of more than two mediums such as pencil, ink, watercolor

 Computer Generated Art

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.
-For more information, see the links below.
+Southwest Airlines offers each first-place Congressional Art Competition winner two round-trip tickets to attend the reception in June.
+There will be a winner’s reception held on June 29, 2017.
+Second and third place winning entries will be displayed in Congressman Williams' district offices.
+For more information, you can visit the Congressional Art Competition Website.